How to Structure AI Agency Service Packages to Maximize Revenue Per Client

 Always present all three tiers simultaneously — never send a single-price proposal.
 Use a side-by-side format with a "Recommended" badge on Tier 2.
 Start your verbal walkthrough with Tier 3 (the anchor), then work down to Tier 2.
 Most prospects will land on Tier 2, having just seen Tier 3 make it look affordable.

 When asked which tier to choose, recommend Tier 2 directly: "For where you are right now, I'd recommend the Growth package — it covers everything you need and gives us room to actually move the needle.
 Tier 1 will work, but you'll feel the limitations within 60 days."
+This recommendation builds trust because you are guiding the prospect toward a decision rather than leaving them to navigate the options alone.

 Want to learn how to build and sell AI automations?
 Join our free community.
 Join the free AI Agency Sprint community.